Skip to Main Content

 The Assignment

-For Essay #3, you will research a con or a popular portrayal of a con––a book, a documentary, a dramatic film––and make an argument about what it helps us understand about one or more facets of American life.
+For Essay #3, you will research a con or a popular portrayal of a con––a book, a documentary, a dramatic film––and make an argument about what it reveals about one or more facets of American life.
 You'll use at least 1 primary source and 4-6 secondary sources, at least 2 of which are peer-reviewed.

 Sidney Poitier / David Hampton